-Prior to joining chambers Mr Hooper spent 18 months working for Horwich Cohen Coghlan Solicitors as a paralegal in the personal injury department where he assisted in the day-to-day running of cases, particularly within the fields of Clinical Negligence, Public Liability and Employers' Liability claims.
+Prior to joining chambers, Mr Hooper spent 18 months working as a paralegal in the personal injury department of a large law firm in Manchester where he assisted in the day-to-day running of cases, particularly within the fields of Clinical Negligence, Public Liability, and Employers’ Liability claims.

 R v Luke Clark EWCA Crim 2192 – The Court of Appeal urged Parliment to consider repealing the various primary legislation provisions relating to the giving of evidence via live link in criminal proceedings, and giving the Criminal Procedure Rules Committee a general authority to make rules to determine how and in what circumstances the criminal courts might receive evidence.